MattheusKasa/My-Django-Blog/README.md

 ---
 ## UX

 This is my fourth project in my journey to becoming a software developer.
-I have chosen to create 'Mattheus Blog", a blog where you can read interesting posts.
+I have chosen to create 'Mattheus Travels", a blog where you can see pictures from places i have been, and read about my experience at theses places.

 ## User Stories